-"Try looking at John Lewis' dresses.
+"Try John Lewis' tailored dresses.
 They have some lovely ones and the price range is good too."

 Nothing quite beats a dress that fits you just right (think Goldilocks), which is why a tailored dress is the ideal wedding guest outfit.
-Yes, we love an asymmetrical neckline, and this pink bodycon cap sleeve dress - with added stretch, may we add - is just the ticket.
-Stretch fabrics are a boon if you're curvy, and our second choice, a navy Ted Baker dress, is no different.
-With a V-neckline and an elasticated waist belt, it's flattering and comfy at the same time.
-Win win.
+Yes, we love an asymmetrical neckline, and this pink bodycon cap sleeve dress - with added stretch, may we add - is just the ticket for a formal occasion.
+Stretch fabrics are a boon if you're curvy and our second choice, a navy Ted Baker dress, features stretch fabrication.
+With a curved V-neckline and an elasticated waist belt, it's flattering and comfy at the same time.
+Win win, we say.

 1. Opt for an elasticated waist or a dress with a bit of give so you feel comfortable throughout the day.

 2. Dare to be different with an asymmetrical neckline and bold colours or patterns.

 Left: Cap sleeve bodycon dress, £49.50, M&S.

 Right: Navy Ted Baker dress, £179, John Lewis.

 Struggling to find a dress that flatters your bust and waist?
 Hello, wrap dresses!
 What's not to love about them, really.
 They cinch at the waist enough to give you a defined shape without clinging to those wobbly bits and they work a treat on older women who are larger up top.
 Both dresses below feature flattering necklines and fabrics that allow a bit of breathing room, which is particularly useful after a hearty wedding breakfast.
 We love the Phase Eight wrap dress for its vibrant emerald colour and this Joanna Hope number for its floral print and stretch, ruffled waist.